u-guru/uguru/README.md

 **Run Locally**

-- % brew install redis
+- workon uguru (if using virtualenv--you should be...)
 - % honcho start
-- % honco run python (to jump into a python shell with the app's envirmonment)
+- % (optionally) honcho run python (to jump into a python shell with the app's envirmonment)

 **Admin Console Login**